 You are eligible if:

-- Your research is on a topic related to or has impact on North Carolina.
+- Your research is on a topic that has a direct impact on North Carolina.

 If you are a previous Impact Award winner, you are not eligible to apply again with the same project.

 You must be able to specifically describe the significance of your research to the state of North Carolina, especially if your research project has a broad reach.
-That impact can be basic as well as applied.
-It can have a direct impact on the citizens of North Carolina and beyond.
-Or, it can have a more indirect impact through new knowledge gained.
-For example, it may provide insight on educational, economic, health, social, cultural, or environmental effects.
+It must contribute new knowledge or insights with a direct impact on the citizens of North Carolina.

 The Impact Award is a one-time cash award.
 Last year, the award amount was $500, but the amount may change from year to year.